aws-cloudformation/cloudformation-cli/doc_source/resource-type-model.md

 ## How to Define a Minimal Resource<a name="resource-type-howto-minimal"></a>

-The example below displays a minimal resource provider definiton\.
+The example below displays a minimal resource provider definition\.
 In this case, the resource consists of a single optional property, `Name`, which is also specified as its primary \(and only\) identifier\.

 Note that this resource schema would require a `handlers` section with the create, read, and update handlers specified in order for the resource to actually be provisioned within a CloudFormation account\.